 The key to k8s popularity is that it enables to build an efficient development and testing process.
-The tool allows updating the necessary part of the application with simply one command, roll back the update, allocate additional resources, or reduce the capacity.
+The tool allows updating the necessary part of the application with simply one command, rolling back the update, allocating additional resources, or reducing the capacity.
 With Kubernetes, companies can bring the product to market faster by reducing the time and risks associated with launching a new application into production.

 Both approaches are functional but they can cause failures in releases.
 Applications can have dependencies that testers and users are not aware of, and that is only discovered during the deployment.
 For example, the developer system might significantly differ from the production environment.
 This leads to inconsistencies.
 Significant differences between development, testing, and production environments can potentially bear the risks at the stage of the final software release.

 Containerization technology addresses these challenges.
 Containers bound the application code with all binary files and libraries needed to run an application.
 The image of the container contains everything you need to run the application, so it works consistently on the developer's, tester's, and user's device.
 Developers can move containers to any environment – to another server, to the cloud, etc., and it will work immediately, without the configuring of the environment, adding packages or other components.

 Several different containers may run under the same operating system, but they work with their own libraries and isolate services from each other.
 Failure of one container does not lead to any consequences for others, and it can be almost instantly restarted, for example, on another machine in the cluster.